-For over 50 years the Center for the Arts of Bonita Springs has provided
+For over 52 years the Center for the

-a cultural heart and identity to the community with programs of art and culture.
-The Center for the
+identity to our communities with programs of art and culture

 After School Express

 A program providing free art education activities to middle

 and elementary students 3pm-5pm at our campus.
 The Center is a safe environment for children after

 school.
 Children may receive assistance with academics or participate in art making projects choreographed

 by artist volunteers with a different project each session, exploring a wide variety of visual arts, dance

 with free hour-long education programs.
 Visits include a discussion a master artist, demonstration